cloudfoundry/docs-cfcr/docs/installing/gcp/index.md

 1. A user account with the Owner role in the GCP project.
 For more information, see the [Understanding Roles](https://cloud.google.com/iam/docs/understanding-roles) topic in the GCP documentation.

-1. You must enable the Google Identity and Access Management (IAM) and Google Cloud Resource Manager APIs.
-To enable these APIs, perform the following steps:
+1. You must enable the Google Cloud Resource Manager API V2.
+To enable this API, perform the following steps:
 	1. Navigate to the GCP Console.
 	1. From the left-hand navigation, select **APIs & services > Library**.
-	1. Search for the **Google Cloud Resource Manager API** and the **Google Identity and Access Management API** entries.
-If they are disabled, click the **Enable** button to enable them.
+	1. Search for the **Google Cloud Resource Manager API V2** entry.
+If it is disabled, click the **Enable** button to enable it.

 ##Step 1: Deploy BOSH for CFCR on GCP